GDIAMEL/ZERO-HUNGER/README.md

 ## Roadmap

-- Integrate backend API for authentication and persistent data
+- Integrate backend API for authentication and persistent data.
-- Connect to real-time weather and prediction APIs
+- Connect to real-time weather and prediction APIs.
-- Expand crop and region database
+- Expand crop and region database.
-- Localize for multiple languages
+- Localize for multiple languages.
-- Add farmer community and forum features
+- Add farmer community and forum features.

 ## Contributing